Pergolas and gazebos are the structures that can add beauty as well as functionality to your outdoor garden.

 However, it is not quite as weather-resistant as redwood and may not last as long without more maintenance.

 The Douglas fir is also a viable option, particularly if you purchase pressure-treated wood that is more resistant to wear, the elements, and pests.

-However, the Douglas fir is still not quite as durable which is a strong consideration for your outdoor structures needs.
+However, the Douglas fir is still not quite as durable, which is a strong consideration for your outdoor structure needs.

 Hi, I am Mark Garner a professional carpenter, woodworker, and DIY painter.
 I live in the small city of Peoria, Arizona as a semi-retired woodworker.
 I have started this blog with a simple motive to help you with my wood experience in this sector.
 If you like to know more about what I love doing and how it all got started, you can check more about me here.